pablodecm/phd_thesis/src/101_chapter_1.md

 conditions of the interaction.

-A related consideration that is useful as an introduction to the aforementioned topic is the question of what outcomes are originated as a result of a proton-proton collisions.
+A related consideration that is useful as an introduction to the aforementioned topic is the question of what outcomes can originate as a result of proton-proton collisions.
-An answer that is somehow circular but compatible with our current interpretation of the universe is that everything that could be produced would be produced, meaning that any outcome that can happen in a way that is consistent with the underlying propierties of nature is possible.
-Even though an true description the properties of nature is not kwown, as discussed in Section [-@sec:standard_model], the Standard Model provides an effective model and restricts considerably the space
+An answer somehow circular but compatible with our current interpretation of the universe is that everything that could be produced would be produced, meaning that any outcome that can happen in a way that is consistent with the underlying propierties of nature is possible.
+Even though the true description the properties of nature is not kwown, as discussed in Section [-@sec:standard_model], the Standard Model provides an effective model and restricts considerably the space